Fedora31/nhcustom2/README.md

 This program is the second version of nhcustom, a program created to modify the Team Fortress 2 mod "no hats mod".

+**!!
+NOT finished. while it shouldn't explode in your face, use it at your own risk. !!**

 Some improvements have been made, including:

 * A more advanced config syntax